Grades 5 through 8

 Our middle school seeks to meet the educational and emotional needs of early adolescent students who are experiencing rapid physical, intellectual and social growth.
 While continuing to take into account different levels of maturity, students are expected to take increasing responsibility for their work.
 Middle school fosters successful study habits, academic growth and individual creativity within a framework of choice and self-discipline.
 It also affords various opportunities for social development while encouraging social responsibility, community activism and service to others.

-After graduating from the Friends School, our students have gone on to all types of high schools—independent, public and boarding—and have a record of both academic and social success in these environments.
+After graduating from the Friends School, our students have gone on to all types of high schools—independent, public and boarding—and have a record of academic and social success in these environments as well as an ongoing commitment to community service and activism.
 We are proud that our students continue to set personal goals and leadership standards informed by their experiences at the Friends School.

 A handbook of the curriculum will always be a "work in progress," a phrase that describes many aspects of schools with dynamic vision.
 We invite your comments so we can continue to provide a clear and useful guide.